 to his entire team and investors detailing his new vision for Netflix's new focus on producing original content that could be in the running for Oscars and Emmys when their business made a tremendous transformation to the household name it now is.

-was the catalyst for remarkable business transformation.
+That 11-page memo was the catalyst for remarkable business transformation.
 As Harvard Business Review writers Scott D. Anthony, Alasdair Trotter, and Evan I. Schwartz note:

 "Since unveiling that new purpose, Netflix revenue has roughly tripled, its profits have multiplied 32-fold, and its stock Compound Annual Growth Rate (CAGR) has increased 57% annually, versus 11% for the S&P 500." -